yuliya-akchurina/KNN_from_scratch/README.md

-#   K Nearest Neighbors from scratch!
+#   K Nearest Neighbors From Scratch

 #### Goal:
 Write the K Nearest Neighbors classifier from scratch in Python.
 Classify spam emails using the two provided datasets.